Fintechain/skeleton/examples/README.md

 # Fintechain Skeleton Framework Examples

-This directory contains practical examples demonstrating how to build applications with the Fintechain Skeleton framework.
+This directory contains practical examples demonstrating how to build applications with the Fintechain Skeleton framework using the modern **Builder API**.

 ## 🚀 Quick Start